Test Automation Statistics for Making the Right Decisions

 Therefore, it is not surprising that the above test automation metrics show a growing interest in automating testing, as organizations are looking for a way to simultaneously improve the quality, speed, and efficiency of their efforts to bring innovations to market, without fear that higher speed means lower quality.

-If you want to try test automation for your web app or website, you can use DogQ – a codeless test automation tool, which can perform regression, e2e, functional, and other types of web testing.
+If you want to try test automation for your web app or website, you can use DogQ – a codeless test automation tool, which can perform regression, e2e, UI, and other types of web testing.